marromanenko/algorithms_and_calculation_methods/README.md

 5. When performing the tasks formulated in item 4 to measure the running time of algorithms for each development environment.
 6. When solving the problems set out in item 4, it is necessary to display all intermediate calculations.

+**Methods:**
+1. Gaussian method with the choice of the main element by columns
+2. Reflection method based on QR-factorization